 the European Union argues that the alleged link between the sandeel fishing prohibition and the breeding success of marine mammals is not based on evidence, but rather on a series of unsupported assumptions and logical leaps.
 According to the European Union, there is equally no evidence demonstrating a link between the sandeel fishing prohibition and the condition of other (commercial) fish.
-Leven if the Arbitration Tribunal were to accept that the sandeel fishing prohibition would make a significant contribution to the objectives pursued and would achieve the full spectrum of environmental effects claimed by the United Kingdom, the European Union asserts that this would not justify the other impacts to which the sandeel fishing prohibition gives rise to.
-Its acceptance of the contribution of the sandeel fishing prohibition gives rise to.
+Here if the Arbitration Tribunal were to accept that the sandeel fishing prohibition would make a significant contribution to the objectives pursued and would achieve the full spectrum of environmental effects claimed by the United Kingdom, the European Union asserts that this would not justify the other impacts to which the sandeel fishing prohibition gives rise to.
+The European Union asserts that this would not justify the other impacts to which the sandeel fishing prohibition gives